XiaomengLiu6/ST558-project3/ed_level_eq_2.md

 and provide explanations.

 ## Data cleaning

+We made a data cleaning so that the model fitting methods would work better.

     #prior to running models, in instances where we have both a factor and a non-factor version of a given variable, we need to first drop the non-factor version of the variable
     #we also need to drop both versions of the education variable (since it will not vary given that we've subset our data to a specific education level)